Product

 2. Define your campaign goals

 Secondly, define your campaign goals.
 Determine what you want to achieve with your PPC campaign – increasing website traffic, generating leads, or boosting sales.
 Knowing your goals helps craft a targeted strategy.
-For instance, to increase website traffic, you might focus on broad keyword research to attract a wider audience, and for lead generation, landing page optimization becomes key.
+For lead generation, separate campaigns for “book a demo,” “get a quote,” or “download a guide” may require different keywords, ad copy, forms, and landing page sections.
 Clearly defined goals will guide your campaign strategy and help measure success – if you aim for website traffic, track metrics like clicks and impressions.
 Lead generation focuses on conversion rates, gauging how many visitors become leads.
 Track sales to measure campaign effectiveness in driving revenue.

 3. Conduct keyword research

 Thirdly, conduct keyword research.
 Use tools like the Microsoft Advertising keyword planner to identify relevant keywords for your business.
-Focus on a mix of broad and specific keywords to capture a wide audience while targeting your ideal customers.
+Focus on a mix of broad and specific keywords; use broader keywords only when you have enough budget and negative keywords to control irrelevant traffic; use more specific keywords for queries with clearer purchase or lead intent.
 The key is finding the right balance.
-Use broad terms to reach potential customers who might not know exactly what they want.
-Complement these with specific keywords to attract those with a clear purchase intent.
 This approach will help capture a wide audience while ensuring your ads reach your ideal customers, maximizing your Bing Ads impact.

 4. Choose the campaign type